 It looks like you are using an unsupported browser.
 You can still place orders by emailing us on info@ossila.com, but you may experience issues browsing our website.
 Please consider upgrading to a modern browser for better security and an improved browsing experience.

-The new range of electrochemical equipment includes a selection of electrochemical cells, photoelectrochemical cells, working electrodes, counter electrodes, and reference electrodes.
-Combined with the new Ossila Potentiostat, the range includes everything you need to perform cyclic voltammetry in your commercial, academic or teaching lab.
+Our range of electrochemistry supplies includes a selection of electrochemical cells, photoelectrochemical cells, working electrodes, counter electrodes, and reference electrodes.
+Combined with the Ossila Potentiostat, we supply everything you need to perform cyclic voltammetry in your commercial, academic, or teaching lab.

 For the best value, the Ossila Potentiostat is available as a package deal, which includes the potentiostat itself plus electrochemical glassware, a platinum disk working electrode, platinum wire counter electrode and non-aqueous Ag/Ag+ reference electrode.